 Laying turf isn’t difficult – but preparing the soil can be time consuming.
 Make sure the preparation is done before the turf is delivered.

 Do I need to buy any special tools?

 Laying turf doesn’t require any specialised equipment.
 Just a garden fork, a rake, a hosepipe or watering can, some laying boards and a strong back.

-At the time of writing, rotovator hire cost around £70/day.
 A powered turf cutter is also a useful tool for removing old vegetation.
-They’re hire-able too.
+They can be hired too.

 What about the cost of garden turf?